tfvictorino/modular-ui-directory/README.md

 <br/>

 ##TO DO (version 2.0)
-- [x] Divide the directory in separed files/sections
+- [x] Divide the directory in separated files/sections
-- [ ] Reorganize each file with better hierarchy and information architecture
+- [ ] Reorganize each section's hierarchy and information architecture
   - [x] Section 1 (Mindset and Motivations)
   - [ ] Section 2 (Workflow)
   - [x] Section 3 (Planning and Structure)